ankitMishra-95/netflix-gpt/README.md

 Bugfix: if the user is not logged in redirect to browse or vice versa unsubscribed to the onAuthStateChange callback
 Add hardcoded values to the constants file
+Register from tmdb api and generate the access token get data from TMDB Now playing movie list api
+Custom hook for now playing movies created a movie slice
+Updated the store with movies data
+Fetched data for trailer video
+Updated store with trailer video data embeded the youtube video and make it autoplay and mute added tailwind classes

  Utility onAuthStateChange given by firebase